 Built on the southwest side of Koziakas, at an altitude of 950 m., In a dreamy mountainous landscape dominated by fir trees, Elati is the largest village in the mountains of Trikala city and one of the most popular mountain destinations in Greece.
 The area is suitable for small and large excursions to the surrounding picturesque villages and many outdoor activities on the mountain – the ski center of Pertouli is within walking distance – for walks in the forest, but also on the river Acheloos which has its springs.

 A winter paradise surrounded by mountains, with dense forests, green meadows, and running waters.
 Pertouli is built at an altitude of 1,100 m.
-Also, build at the slopes of Koziakas, having picturesque stone houses, ski resorts, and good tourist infrastructure.
+Also, build on the slopes of Koziakas, having picturesque stone houses, ski resorts, and good tourist infrastructure.
 It is one of the most popular mountain resorts for a vacation in Greece.
 In the forests, deers can pass by you while you have a picnic in the recreation areas that has rivers and bridges.

 One of the most beautiful “balconies” of Pieria, a preserved settlement has been turned into a tourist attraction for the whole prefecture.
 Perched on the slopes of Mount Olympus, it offers incredible views of Thermaikos and the coast of Pieria.